soleo/peapod-hackathon/README.md

 - First Hackathon
     - Date: May 24th, 2017 Wednesday 5:00 PM - 8:00 PM
     - Location: PPL 9th Floor, The Loop
-    - What and How: Pick any of ideas below and your own ideas, and hack it in 3 hours window, and try to demo it at the end of Hackathon.
+    - What and How: Pick any of ideas below or your own ideas, and hack it in 3 hour window, and try to demo it at the end of the Hackathon.
 No prizes, and no pressures.
-Just have fun to show off your skills/ideas.
+Just have fun , and show off your skills/ideas.

 ## List of ideas